-ACTIVITY OF THE BOARD OF DIRECTORS IN 2022
+ACTIVITY OF THE BOARD OF DIRECTORS IN 2023

-In 2022, 31 meetings of the Board of Directors took place, and the decisions of the Board were generally made with unanimity of votes.
+In 2023, 43 meetings of the Board of Directors took place, and the decisions of the Board were generally made with unanimity of votes.
+In specifics cases where certain directors were in conflict of interest, they abstained from voting.